TehShrike/pickering-majority-text-revelation/revelation.md

 # The Lamb and the 144,000

-And wow, I saw a Lamb standing on Mount Zion, and with Him one hundred and forty-four thousand, having His name and His Father’s name written on their foreheads.
+And behold, I saw a Lamb standing on Mount Zion, and with Him one hundred and forty-four thousand, having His name and His Father’s name written on their foreheads.
 And I heard a sound from the sky, like the sound of many waters, and like the sound of loud thunder; and the sound that I heard was like harpists playing on their harps.
 And they sing a new song before the Throne, and before the four living beings and the elders; and no one was able to learn the song except the 144 thousand, who had been redeemed from the earth.
 These are the ones not defiled with women, for they are virgins; these are the ones who follow the Lamb wherever He may go.
 These were redeemed by Jesus from among men, firstfruits for God and for the Lamb; no lie was found in their mouth, for they are blameless.

 # Three angels